Spatial, Spectral and Temporal Response of High Intensity Laser Plasma Mirrors- Direct Observation of the Ponderomotive Push: Simulation

 The plasma target was modeled at density \( 50n_c \), consisting of electrons and static neutralizing ions.
 The ion-to-electron mass ratio was chosen as \( m_i/m_e = 25 \).
 The simulation parameters, including laser and plasma properties, are summarized in Table \ref{table1} .

-The {depth of the plasma surface depression} due to the ponderomotive push exerted by the laser field was analyzed as a function of \( a_0 \), as shown in Figure \ref{fig:ponderomotive_push} .
+The {depth of the plasma surface depression} due to the ponderomotive push exerted by the laser field was analyzed as a function of \( a_0 \), as shown in Fig.~\ref{fig:Simulation_ponderomotive_push} .
 The results indicate a monotonic increase in penetration depth with increasing laser intensity, consistent with theoretical predictions of ponderomotive scaling.

-The modification of plasma density due to laser interaction is illustrated in Figure \ref{fig:ion-dens} , showing snapshots of electron, ion, and charge densities.
+The modification of plasma density due to laser interaction is illustrated in Fig.~\ref{fig:ion-dens} , showing snapshots of electron, ion, and charge densities.
 The charge separation induced by the laser field results in the formation of a characteristic plasma cavity at higher intensities.
 To analyze the impact of laser intensity and plasma density on the reflected electromagnetic field, we performed a Fourier analysis of the transverse field component.
 Notably, the reflected field exhibits odd harmonics, a signature of relativistic plasma boundary oscillations, which arise due to nonlinear plasma interactions\cite{Baeva2006,Ganeev2007}.

 Our {PIC simulations validate the experimental findings while providing deeper insights into laser-plasma interactions.
 The observed trends in ponderomotive push, density modification, and spectral modulation} highlight the importance of laser intensity and plasma density in determining the interaction dynamics.
 These results serve as a benchmark for future high-intensity laser experiments and theoretical investigations.